AP® World History: Modern

 • Make flashcards of important terms and figures in AP World History.

-• Practice timed writing weekly.
+• Practice timed writing monthly.

 By Spring Break: